Fair Debt Collection Practices Act (FDCPA)

 Be our next success story!

 You don’t have to be a victim of abusive, unlawful, or undignified collections.
-Our experienced debt collection litigation attorneys can solve your debt collection and identity theft problems quickly.
-We stop abusive debt collections, harassing collection phone calls and text messages, and deceptive tactics used by the very worst debt collection agencies and collection attorneys.
+Our experienced debt collection litigation attorneys solve your debt collection and identity theft problems quickly.
+We stop abusive debt collections, harassing collection phone calls and text messages, and deceptive tactics used by the very worst debt collection agencies in Utah.
+Collection attorneys fare no better.
+Our firm has prevailed against every major debt collection agency in Utah.

-We will review your case for free and our firm takes most cases on a contingency basis.
+We review cases for free and we take most cases on a contingency basis.
 That way you only pay us out of the settlement or award we obtain from the court on your behalf.
-Once we start on your case you can relax and sleep better knowing you have a debt collection litigation attorney working on your case.
+Once we start on your case relax.
+Sleep better knowing you have a debt collection litigation attorney working on your case.
+If any debt collection agency in Utah is abusing or harassing you, we can stop them.

 Contact us now for FREE to see how we can help solve your debt collection problems.